FatherDivine/Powershell-Scripts-Public/Modules/Keysight/README.md

 ## About <a name = "about"></a>

 Purpose of this Function/Module is to create functions that support Keysight software.
-This includes things that may be needed, like license files changes, HOME path/registry edits, or updating (and in some cases, uninstalling) certain softwares.
+This includes things that may be needed, like license files changes, HOME path/registry edits, or updating (and in some cases, uninstalling, reinstalling) certain softwares.

 The larger idea is to have all software license (and config) changes in module form, so if a license needs changing one can just type "<SoftwareCompany>-<SoftwareName>-<Function>" to support whatever is needed.